Aurier: Ex-Tottenham star makes losing Villarreal debut against Athletic Bilbao

 Despite featuring for 25 minutes, he could do little as his team bowed away from home to Marcelino’s Lions.

-Inspired by their 1-0 triumph over Alaves their last time out, Bilbao took the lead through Raul Garcia after converting a pass from Inaki Williams.
+Inspired by their 1-0 triumph over Alaves last time out, Bilbao took the lead through Raul Garcia after he converted a pass from Inaki Williams.

 To make things worse for the visiting side, they had Gerard Moreno forced off injured with Nigeria international Samuel Chukwueze taking his place.

-Thirteen minutes from the half-time break Emery’s team restored parity as Frenchman Francis Coquelin’s deflected shot Arnaut Danjuma sailed past goalkeeper Unai Simon.
+Thirteen minutes from the half-time break, Emery’s team restored parity as Frenchman Francis Coquelin’s deflected shot from Arnaut Danjuma's pass sailed past goalkeeper Unai Simon.

 In the 77th minute, the hosts regained their lead through Iker Muniain who stepped up to convert a penalty kick after VAR replays adjudged that Alberto Moreno had fouled Unai Vencedor.